 Second, they need to be clear about their risk profile.
 Understanding the relationship between risk and reward is fundamental to making sound investment decisions.

 In order for capital to produce a return that is potentially higher than cash over the medium- to long-term, investors need to accept that the value of their capital may fluctuate and can be volatile.
 The eventual portfolio should, therefore, match the investor’s risk profile, usually measured from cautious at the lower end of the scale, balanced, and then adventurous at the higher end.
 If you are at all unclear about this, then you should seek help from a licensed adviser.

 Third, they should consider how best to access the wide range of investments available to them.
-There is a vast array of asset types they can use, including: collective investment funds (e.g., mutual funds, unit trusts, OEICs, ETFs), direct stocks and shares, fixed-interest bonds (e.g., corporate or government bonds), property funds, and commodities.
+There is a vast array of asset types they can use, including: collective investment funds (e.g., mutual funds, unit trusts, OEICs, ETFs), direct stocks and shares, fixed-interest bonds (e.g., corporate or government bonds), property funds, commodities, and cryptocurrencies.